tbela99/css-parser/files/install.md

 ```
 ### As Web module

-The library can be imported as a module in the browser.
+It can be imported as an umd module.

 ```html
 <script type="module">